Sweet Home Alabama

 "Sweet Home Alabama" is a song by American rock band Lynyrd Skynyrd, released on the band's second album Second Helping (1974).
 It was written in response to Neil Young's songs "Southern Man" and "Alabama", which the band felt blamed the entire Southern United States for slavery; Young is name-checked and dissed in the lyrics.
 It reached number eight on the Billboard Hot 100 chart in 1974, becoming the band's highest-charting single.

-The song remains a staple in southern and classic rock, and, along with "Free Bird", is arguably the band's signature song.
+The song remains a staple in Southern and classic rock, and, along with "Free Bird", is arguably the band's signature song.

-The political lyrics of the song compare Richard Nixon and his Watergate scandal with the governor of Alabama George Wallace and his political supporters in Birmingham.
-The lyrics have been perceived as mocking the American liberals and their outrage at Nixon's conduct.

 Background and recording

 None of the three writers of the song were from Alabama; Ronnie Van Zant and Gary Rossington were both born in Jacksonville, Florida, while Ed King was from Glendale, California.
 In an interview with Garden & Gun, Rossington explained the writing process: "I had this little riff.
 It's the little picking part and I kept playing it over and over when we were waiting on everyone to arrive for rehearsal.
 Ronnie and I were sitting there, and he kept saying, 'play that again'.
 Then Ronnie wrote the lyrics and Ed and I wrote the music."

 The introductive signature riff, prevalent throughout the song, was written and played by Ed King.